 In 2016, he co-organized in under 48 hours an impromptu performance of Mozart’s Requiem Mass in d minor, K.626, with over 400 volunteer musicians.
 Dedicated to the victims of the Pulse Nightclub shooting in Orlando, Florida., the event, known as “Requiem for Orlando” attracted a full-capacity audience in Ann Arbor’s Hill Auditorium.
 Soloists included legendary tenor George Shirley who afterward lauded: “I assure you that the precision, musicality and interpretative incisiveness defining Mo.
 Fitzgerald’s leadership produced from all involved a result no less impressive than that I have experienced as a soloist in performances with Herbert von Karajan and Rafael Frühbeck de Burgos.”

-Kevin splits his residence between Birmingham, AL and Raleigh, NC with his partner, violist Kurt Tseng, and their two dogs Bennie and Chipper.
+Kevin lives in Raleigh, NC with his husband, violist Kurt Tseng, and their two dogs Bennie and Chipper.